 Transportation around Ajijic, Lake Chapala and Guadalajara

 Transportation is one of my top five reasons for moving into the Lake Chapala area.
 I hate driving.
 I love walking.
 This is a great place for walking.
 Ajijic is small enough so a person can easily walk from one end of town to another in an afternoon.
+Below I will mention some of the options you have regarding transportation.

 Local Buses in Ajijic: